 As well as ferritin, it’s also worth checking other vitamin levels such as vitamin D, Zinc, Magnesium, B12 and folate.

 Zinc plays a role in cell reproduction as well as hormonal balance, and these functions can affect your hair growth.
 Zinc even manages the glands that attach to your hair follicles, which is very interesting to know.
 When you’re zinc levels are low, these follicles can become weak, causing strands to break off or fall out.
+Zinc is easy to find online, such as on Amazon, here: Solgar 50 mg Zinc Tablets – Pack of 100

+Adrenal fatigue is a phrase thrown around a lot on thyroid sites and in books lately, and it’s a condition you ought to familiarise yourself with if you haven’t already.
 Adrenal fatigue seems extremely common among thyroid patients, with myself included.
 I have high cortisol adrenal fatigue which causes me fatigue (as the name suggests!) and anxiety and palpitations.

 Other symptoms include: insomnia, headaches, depression, weight gain (especially around the stomach), joint inflammation, gastrointestinal issues (e.g. diarrhoea), low libido, fibromyalgia, irritability, over emotional tendencies, anger, blood pressure problems, low blood sugar moments, light-headedness and dizziness.
 But a full list can be seen here.